spsforks/SCons-scons-wiki/DeveloperGuide.md

     * [Easy issues to fix](DeveloperGuide/EasyIssuesToFix) from our Tigris bug tracker
     * [Documentation](DeveloperGuide/Documentation)
     * [Writing and debugging tests](DeveloperGuide/TestingMethodology)
-    * [Mercurial workflows](DeveloperGuide/MercurialWorkflows), explains how to work with Mercurial to submit your patches
+    * [git workflows](DeveloperGuide/GitWorkflows), explains how to work with git to submit your patches
     * [Accepting pull requests](DeveloperGuide/AcceptingPullRequests), howto for the SCons admin
     * [SconsBuildRequirements](SconsBuildRequirements), which packages you need for a full build
     * [Packaging](ReleaseHOWTO/SimplifiedReleaseProcedure)